 “I lived a wild life from the time I finished high school, and it continued through the years I became Department Chairman of Urology at the U of A Medical Center.
-I cared nothing about spiritual things; had several failed marriages and was less than exemplary in my personal life.
+I cared nothing about spiritual things, had several failed marriages and was less than exemplary in my personal life.
 I hated the fact both my parents were committed Christians and were constantly telling me I needed to change my way of living and follow Jesus.
 My Dad was a physician in Fort Smith and understood the pressures of our profession, and he seemed more urgent in his witness to me.
-He was always kind, but very persistent.
-I came to a point of frustration and anger and finally told both parents since all they wanted to talk with me about was religion, I wanted nothing more to do with them.
+He was always kind but very persistent.
+I came to a point of frustration and anger and finally told both parents since all they wanted to talk with me about was religion I wanted nothing more to do with them.
 I cut off all communication and refused speaking with them or writing and never read any of their letters to me.
-It was not long after I had done this, my Father died unexpectedly.
+It was not long after I had done this my Father died unexpectedly.
 I felt terrible about his death, but at least I didn’t have to hear any more about changing my life.”

-He said he went home that evening and told his live-in girlfriend Anna (also a physician), they could no longer live together without being married.
+He said he went home and told his live-in girlfriend Anna (also a physician), they could no longer live together without being married.
 She did not understand this sudden calamity, but moved out.
 John said she was very mad at this sudden change in his attitude.
-In the months following, John witnessed the Lord Jesus to Anna, and she also was saved.
+In the months following John witnessed the Lord Jesus to Anna, and she also was saved.
 They subsequently married and joined First Baptist Church in Little Rock and were baptized.

 Hearing the condensed version of this testimony while seated on the front row of First Baptist Church in Little Rock moved me greatly.
 It is more evidence no one is so far from God he cannot be saved from destruction, and God will clean the heart of the worst sinner and make it brand new.
 It also challenges us to never give up on a loved one.
 The love of a father and mother can powerfully lead a prodigal back to our saving Lord even years after they have departed!